Q. How do I know which logo to use?

 Q. Why do we still occasionally see the N.C.
-Baptist Hospital and Wake Forest University Health Sciences names and logos?
+Baptist Hospital and Wake Forest University Health Sciences names?

-Q. Why do I need to get approval from Creative Communications for things that I am printing with the new brand if I know the brand is the correct one?
+Q. Why do I need to get approval from Creative Communications for things that I am printing if I know the brand is the correct one?

 Creative Communications is your Brand Champion

-Send questions and artwork for approval to us: email@example.com
+Send questions and artwork for approval to: email@example.com